 Related Reading: How Do I Stop Abusing My Wife?

-4. When your spouse says hurtful things, try to forgive them
+7. When your spouse says hurtful things, try to forgive them

-The confusion regarding what to do when your husband says hurtful things is very understandable.
-Do you ignore the words and move on or should you confront and get it all out?
+The confusion regarding what to do when your husband says hurtful things or your wife attacks you with her words is very understandable.
+And it can leave you wondering how to get over hurtful words from your husband/wife.
 First and foremost, learn to validate your feelings.
-If his words have hurt you like never before, ACCEPT it.
+If their words have hurt you, ACCEPT it.